otey247/UTA-Workshop/fewshot.md

 There is no consistency in the format above but the model still predicted the correct label.
 We have to conduct a more thorough analysis to confirm if this holds for different and more complex tasks, including different variations of prompts.

+# Limitations of Few-shot Prompting

-[Link](#limitations-of-few-shot-prompting)Standard few-shot prompting works well for many tasks but is still not a perfect technique, especially when dealing with more complex reasoning tasks.
+Standard few-shot prompting works well for many tasks but is still not a perfect technique, especially when dealing with more complex reasoning tasks.
 Let's demonstrate why this is the case.
 Do you recall the previous example where we provided the following task:

 ```
 The odd numbers in this group add up to an even number: 15, 32, 5, 13, 82, 7, 1.